 - The content of the independent study should focus on a project proposed by the student under the guidance of an instructor.

 - The content of an independent study course may not duplicate a course offered or a requirement for a major or other program of study.
 Rather, the independent study gives a student a chance to explore an interest not covered in the curriculum.

 - Likewise, an independent study should not be used for tutoring a student or for offering other remedial instruction.
-Instead, an independent study allows a student and faculty member to work on projects or areas of study not generally studied in the department’s curriculum.

 - An independent study does not require a course evaluation or syllabus.
-Instead, the independent study contract and report are required.